 Also, by organizing your queries, it becomes much easier to onboard new employees into your organization or into an ongoing project.
 You can use Treasure Workflow to group tasks together.
 New collaborators can more quickly understand the general “why” of a query before digging into its specific logic.

 Work in your preferred environment.
-You can access Treasure Workflow from a command line interface or from with the Treasure Workflow UI
+You can access Treasure Workflow from a command line interface or from within the Treasure Data Console Workflow UI:

 |Specify Workflow Name, first.

 Accept the default or specify a Project name, as a place to store all files associated with your workflow.
 Several workflows can be saved in a project.

 |Select a Workflow Template.
 A blank template is an empty workspace in which you can enter SQL or another type of script.
 Treasure Data provides ‘starter’ templates, with placeholder text as well.|

 # Enter the following content of the workflow file after you run cat command

 # After you finish to enter the above content, enter Ctrl-D for finish editing it.